 Where material, credit risk arising from reinsurance arrangements is mitigated by collateral.

-Mitigation of credit risk arising from investments is further promulgated through adherence to the concentration limits set out in the Investment Risk Policy (see above Section C.2 Market risk, mitigating actions and control).
+Credit risk arising from investments is further mitigated through adherence to the concentration limits set out in the Investment Risk Policy (see above Section C.2 Market risk, mitigating actions and control).